fablabnk/LaserCutLampMaking/README.md

 TODO: power and velocity settings

 In this FabLab Friday workshop we will explore techniques for slicing 3D models into 2D layers for laser cutting.
 Our goal will be to produce a cardboard lamp.
-Cardboard is an ideal material for this purpose, as it's corrigated nature allows light to escape in interesting ways.
+Cardboard is a great material for lamp-making, as it's corrigated nature allows light to escape in interesting ways.

 <img src="https://i.ytimg.com/vi/MGB-qnGYxUA/hq720.jpg?sqp=-oaymwEhCK4FEIIDSFryq4qpAxMIARUAAAAAGAElAADIQj0AgKJD&rs=AOn4CLBG-3KA27V2sosok07HAt6LJ8VLiQ" width="300">